Peoples Financial Services appoints Eliza Zúñiga Ramírez to its Board of Directors

 MORE IN THIS SECTION

-With more than 30 years of experience in executive positions in the area of institutional investments and capital markets, Eliza (Lisa) Zúñiga Ramírez became a new Board Member at Peoples Financial Services Corp., the holding company of Peoples Security Bank and Trust.
-She brings with her a successful and proven track record of value creation.
+With more than 30 years of experience in executive positions in the area of institutional investments and capital markets, Eliza (Lisa) Zúñiga Ramírez was announced as a board member at Peoples Financial Services Corp., the holding company of Peoples Security Bank and Trust.
+She brings with her, a successful and proven track record of value creation.
 At the time of her retirement in 2020, she was a Senior Portfolio Manager and Partner at Segal Bryant and Hamill, an employee-owned money manager with more than $25 billion in assets.

-Zúñiga Ramírez, who also serves as a corporate director at a private equity firm called Denver Investments LLC, as well as the Denver Employees Retirement Plan, is also active in the spheres of non-profit organizations, highlighting its participation in the Colorado Chapter of the National Association of Corporate Directors (NACD), in the Denver Foundation, in Vuela for Health, and the Latinas First Foundation, a scholarship and mentorship program that supports Latinas in Colorado.
+Zúñiga Ramírez, who also serves as a corporate director at a private equity firm called Denver Investments LLC, as well as the Denver Employees Retirement Plan, is also active in the philanthropy world, highlighting its participation in the Colorado Chapter of the National Association of Corporate Directors (NACD), at the Denver Foundation, Vuela for Health, and the Latinas First Foundation — sponsoring a scholarship and mentorship program that supports Latinas in Colorado.

 For his part, William Aubrey, Chairman of the Board of Peoples Financial Services Corp. stressed: